globalize/globalize/CONTRIBUTING.md

 ## Bugs

 If you find a bug or something is not working as expected, please search through the [github issues](https://github.com/globalize/globalize/issues) and on [stackoverflow](http://stackoverflow.com/questions/tagged/globalize) first.
 If you cannot find any answers related to your issue, post a new one and we will try to address it as soon as we can.
-Note that we prioritize Rails 4 issues (`master` branch) over Rails 3 issues (`3-0-stable` branch).
+Note that we prioritize Rails 4 issues (`main` branch) over Rails 3 issues (`3-0-stable` branch).

 If you also have some idea how to fix the bug, then by all means post a pull request (see below).